 Tildy clapped with delight as Fietha held the last note until his breath ran out.
 The song was an old favorite that he had taught her years ago.
 “I can’t remember the last time you sang that,” she said.

 “Aye, it’s been years,” he replied.
 He gave her a sideways glance.
-“You should put those away you know.”
+“You should put those away.”

-It was then that Tildy realized she was floating a few inches above the ground, her wings fluttering behind her.
+It was then that Tildy realized she was floating along beside him, her wings fluttering.
 “Oh!” she exclaimed, landing with a bump.
 “I didn’t realize.”
 Her wings disappeared beneath the hidden flap in her dress.
-“Well, you’ve known about these for years.
-Good thing it’s just us, huh?” she said, but the forming smile died when she saw Fietha’s disappointed look.
+“Well, you learned about them ages ago.
+Good thing it’s just us, huh?” she said, but the forming smile died when she saw his disappointed look.

 “Yes,” Fietha said, beginning a soft rebuke.
 “Tildy, I know you know this, but I must say it anyways.
 These lands are filled with sneak-thieves and creatures of dark purpose—”

 “And some with crack or craw or armored flaw?” she joked.
-But seeing his serious face, she recited in a monotone, “Many of whom would come after me because they’ve never seen a human like me.”
+But seeing his serious face, she recited in a monotone, “Many of whom would pursue me because they’ve never seen a Human like me.”
 She finished with a heavy sigh: “I know.”